Leads: Maj Mary Stuever, MAJ Ashley Hydrick, Dr. Patricia Meza, COL Tamara Funari

-Leadership checklist to mitigate team stress is located at Appendix C.
+Leadership checklist to mitigate team stress is located within Appendix C.

-Leadership checklist to promote team sleep is at Appendix D.
+Leadership checklist to promote team sleep is located within Appendix D.

 The DoD and VA offer the below mobile apps for mental health guidance.

-Provider Resilience: Through psychoeducation and self-assessments, Provider Resilience gives frontline providers tools to keep themselves productive and emotionally healthy as they help our nation?s service members, veterans, and their families.
-Apple version.
-Android version.
+Provider Resilience: Through psychoeducation and self-assessments, Provider Resilience gives frontline providers tools to keep themselves productive and emotionally healthy as they help our nation’s service members, veterans, and their families Apple and Android versions.

 All U.S Military Service Members and U.S. Civilian personnel who die in an Operational Environment are under the medico-legal jurisdiction of Armed Forces Medical Examiner System (AFMES) in accordance with Title 10 U.S. Code 1471.
 If a death occurs, immediately notify AFMES at (202) 409-6811.
 All medical intervention should remain in place.
 Contact mortuary affairs for further guidance on the handling of the decedent.
 Secure clothing, personal protective gear, and medical/treatment records.
 These should accompany the decedent to mortuary affairs.